Politics

 Share

 Commissioner Waiya clarified, “We are not out to suppress political opposition.
-Our goal is to safeguard the sanctity of Kano’s cultural and religious values,” stressing that of expression must be balanced with responsibility.
+Our goal is to safeguard the sanctity of Kano’s cultural and religious values,” stressing that freedom of expression must be balanced with responsibility.
 He noted a recent reduction in abusive language on air, attributing it to ongoing media engagements, such as the formation of the Gauta Club to monitor radio commentators known as “Sojojin Baka” (verbal warriors).
-The mandates that interviewees sign undertakings to avoid abusive, defamatory, or culturally offensive statements, while presenters and are prohibited from asking provocative questions or suggestive gestures that could harm individuals or Kano’s reputation.
+The policy mandates that interviewees sign undertakings to avoid abusive, defamatory, or culturally offensive statements, while presenters and hosts are prohibited from asking provocative questions or making suggestive gestures that could harm individuals or Kano’s reputation.

 The government has also launched sensitization programmes targeting political presenters, media commentators, and the Council of Friday Imams to ensure responsible messaging.
-This move follows Governor Abba Kabir Yusuf’s earlier threats on May 4, 2025, to sue media outlets for alleged defamatory broadcasts, particularly claims by former SSG Abdullahi Baffa Bichi against Senator Rabiu Kwankwaso, per Platform Times.
+This move follows Governor Abba Kabir Yusuf’s earlier threats on May 4, 2025, to sue media outlets for alleged defamatory broadcasts, particularly after claims by former SSG Abdullahi Baffa Bichi against Senator Rabiu Kwankwaso, per Platform Times.
 The ban aligns with prior Kano interventions, such as the 2021 suspension of Sheikh Abduljabar Nasir-Kabara’s preaching for incitement, which included directives to broadcast stations to halt inflammatory content.

 Share